Array§

 slice<I extends string | any[]>(data: I, from: number, to: number): I

-Returns a shallow copy of the portion of the data
+Returns a shallow copy of the portion of the data array or string beginning at index

-and ending with, but not including, the index to
+from and ending with, but not including, the index to.
+Negative index values count

 backward from the end of the arrry.
-Returns an empty array if from
+Returns an empty array if from or to is not an

-is out of the array bounds.
+integer, or if from is out of the array bounds.

 Source§sliceFrom<I extends string | any[]>(data: I, from: number): I